Ending your tenancy

 If your tenancy period runs from the 4th of each month to the 3rd of the next month this would mean:

 - the first day of your tenancy period would be the 4th of the month

 - the last day of your tenancy period would be the 3rd of the next month

 So your notice would have to end on either the 3rd or 4th of the month.

 Contact your nearest Citizens Advice if you have a weekly tenancy - the rules for the day your notice has to end are different.

 If you have a joint tenancy

-You must normally get the agreement of your landlord and the other tenants to give notice to end your fixed term joint tenancy.
+You will normally need to get the agreement of your landlord and the other tenants to end your fixed term joint tenancy.
 If you end your tenancy it ends for everyone.